Summer Community Assistant

 - Participate in orientation and training for summer residence hall staff and participate in ongoing training.

 CONDITION OF EMPLOYMENT

-Resident Assistants are expected to be on campus and available for orientation and training as prescribed by the Office of Housing.
-Resident Assistants must schedule and complete an exit appointment with the Hall Director to turn in keys and necessary reports.
+Community Assistants are expected to be on campus and available for orientation and training as prescribed by the Office of Residential Life.
+Community Assistants must schedule and complete an exit appointment with the Hall Director to turn in keys and necessary reports.

-The Resident Assistant position is intended to be a part-time, 25 hour per week position.
-In addition, there will be the option of working 15 more hours per week for Building Services as hours are available.
-The academic load of Resident Assistants shall not interfere with responsibilities as outlined above and should not exceed two courses for the summer.
-Only with the advance permission of the Office of Housing can additional courses be added, including Thesis or Dissertation credits.
-Any additional employment by Resident Assistants during their term of appointment must by approved in advance by the Office of Housing.
+The Community Assistant position is intended to be a part-time position.
+Hours may vary weekly, but typically average between 10 and 25 per week.
+The academic load of Community Assistants shall not interfere with responsibilities as outlined above and should not exceed two courses for the summer.
+Only with the advance permission of the Office of Residential Life can additional courses be added, including Thesis or Dissertation credits.
+Any additional employment by Community Assistants during their term of appointment must by approved in advance by the Office of Residential Life.
 Student employees are only permitted to be employed a maximum of 40 hours per week at any combination of University jobs.

-Resident Assistants are provided a single room, partial meal plan, and an hourly rate for the length of the agreement.
-The intermediate hourly rate for the Office of Housing hours is $8.32, and the basic rate for Building Services hours is $7.92.
+Community Assistants are provided a single room, partial meal plan, and an hourly rate of $8.49 for the length of the agreement.